williamsca/williamsca/_posts/2020-1-2-ConvenientCompanionship.md

 Community groups provide a basket of public goods.
 Anyone who joins can access the full menu of benefits, though their comparative advantage in providing those benefits has been eroded by competition.
-Besides introductions to potential partners and conversation, community groups provide professional networking (LinkedIn), localized knowledge (Google & Yelp), and some degree of insurance against illness and job loss, among others.
+Besides introductions to potential partners and facilitating conversation, community groups provide professional networking (LinkedIn), localized knowledge (Google & Yelp), and some degree of insurance against illness and job loss, among others.
 To avoid the free-rider problem, groups often require a credible sign of